sustainableui/sustainableui.github.io/src/pages/docs/display-mode.md

 description: Alternative versions of UI chosen automatically by SUI or by a user.
 ---

-Each grid carbon intensity is associated with one of the display modes.
-We believe the most used apps should offer three display modes to begin with: low, moderate and high.
+Each grid carbon intensity is associated with one of the Display Modes.
+We believe the most visited processing-heavy and data-heavy apps should offer three display modes to begin with: low, moderate and high.
 Low display mode is chosen when the grid carbon intensity is high and vice-versa.

 {% callout title="Grid Intensity View" %}
 SUI Display Mode primitive is inspired by the dropdown on [Branch Magazine](https://branch.climateaction.tech) from [ClimateAction.Tech](https://climateaction.tech) community.